TheSourceCodeLLC/Source/README.md

 * Start the bot:
   * Windows: `java -DuseJansi=true -jar API.jar`
   * Unix: `java -jar API.jar`
+If you need to configure the bot, the program will terminate after generating a default config.

 # Using Permissions
 Members that permissions do not apply to: <br>